yaeloss/yaelat.github.io/about.md

 My name is Yaël Ossowski.

-I’m a consumer and technology advocate, journlist, and writer.
+I’m a consumer and technology advocate, journalist, and writer.

 I’m Deputy Director at the <a href="https://consumerchoicecenter.org/team/yael-ossowski/">Consumer Choice Center</a>, and a contributor to newspapers, magazines, and online outlets on issues of technological innovation, lifestyle freedom, and smart policy.
 And <a href="https://yael.ca/?s=bitcoin">Bitcoin</a>.